HarshadRanganathan/ireland-immigration-board/docs/covid-19.md

 ## Passenger Locator Form

-From Wednesday 26 August 2020, the COVID-19 Passenger Locator Form is changing to an online form.
 If you are arriving into Ireland on or after this date, you have to complete this form in advance of arriving into the State.

 https://cvd19plf-prod1.powerappsportals.com/en-us/